 When they travel by sea, they put on as a great-coat over their common garment, a tuelik, i.e. a black, smooth seal's hide, that keeps out water David Crantz, 1767, The History of Greenland

 Until you experience a tuilik (pronounced "doo-ee-leek") you won't realize what the fuss is about and just how restrictive a "standard" tight neoprene skirt is.

-A tuilik is loose fitting, and seals at the cockpit rim, at your wrists, and around your face and jaw bones.
-The facial seal is more comfortable to many people than a neck seal, and the full hood keeps your neck and ears warm.
-Not only does the tuilik give you tremendous freedom of movement, but it eliminates the rubber-band effect of a neoprene skirt that resists your efforts to stretch your torso away from the cockpit.
+A tuilik is loose fitting, and seals around the cockpit rim, at your wrists, and around your face and jaw bones.
+The facial seal is more comfortable to many people than a tight neck gasket, and the full hood keeps your neck and ears warm.
+Not only does the tuilik give you tremendous freedom of movement and warmth, but it eliminates the rubber-band effect of a neoprene skirt that resists your efforts to stretch your torso away from the cockpit.

 For fair-weather use in the summer many Greenlanders use a short sprayskirt (akuilisaq or tuiitsoq) instead.
 The commercial versions of these garments are similar to a "standard" skirt, but are conical in shape and provide more freedom of movement.